 Sprouts have been recalled an average of four times a year since 2012.
 And since 2006, there have been more than 40 outbreaks linked to sprouts contaminated with Salmonella, E. coli and Listeria.
 Often, the source of the problem is traced to the seeds so washing the sprouts won’t eliminate the source of bacteria.
 The bacteria can actually be inside the seeds, so treatments and washing them does not work.

 An ongoing Salmonella outbreak, linked to sprouts produced by Sweetwater Farms in Kansas, has sickened 13 people in Oklahoma, Kansas, Missouri and Pennsylvania.
 Five people have been hospitalized in that outbreak.
-And an ongoing E.coli outbreak, linked to sprouts produced by Jack and the Green Sprouts of River Falls, Wisconsin has sickened nine people in Minnesota and Wisconsin, hospitalizing two.
+And an ongoing E.coli outbreak, linked to sprouts produced by Jack and the Green Sprouts of River Falls, Wisconsin has sickened nine people in Minnesota and Wisconsin, hospitalizing two patients.

-In 2014, there were three “sproutbreaks” each caused by a different pathogen.
-A Salmonella Enteritidis outbreak sickened 115 people in 12 states, an E.coli O121 outbreak sickened 19 people in six states and a two-state Listeria outbreak killed two people and sickened three others.
+In 2014, there were three “sproutbreaks,” each caused by a different pathogen.
+A Salmonella Enteritidis outbreak sickened 115 people in 12 states; an E.coli O121 outbreak sickened 19 people in six states; and a two-state Listeria sproutbreak killed two people and sickened three others.

 In 2012, an E. coli O26 outbreak linked to clover sprouts served at Jimmy John’s sickened 29 people in 11 states.
 That same year, Kroger, one of the nation’s largest grocery retailers, decided to stop selling sprouts because of the risk they pose.
 In 2011, another Salmonella Enteritidis sprout break occurred sickening 25 people in four states.